 Common Work Responsibilities

-There are a number of patient care tasks that a technician can expect to be responsible for including tonometry and tonography testing; measuring visual acuity; documenting medical and surgical histories; visual field tests; administering ophthalmic medications; the operation of autorefractors, retinoscopes, and phoropters; sterilizing and preparing surgical instruments; measuring axial length and corneal curvature; recording of lens power using a lensometer; providing customer service; communicating with coworkers and advanced medical … Click Here to Continue Reading
+There are a number of patient care tasks that a technician can expect to be responsible for including tonometry and tonography testing; measuring visual acuity; documenting medical and surgical histories; visual field tests; administering ophthalmic medications; the operation of autorefractors, retinoscopes, and phoropters; sterilizing and preparing surgical instruments; measuring axial length and corneal curvature; recording of lens power using a lensometer; providing customer service; communicating with coworkers and advanced medical providers; working with electronic … Click Here to Continue Reading